 In 2012, CW talked to enthusiast Thomas Vergouwen about beating the bigwigs to the draw, making an annual job of accurately mapping out the complete Tour de France route from painstaking research.

 A Dutch ex-pat living in Paris, Vergouwen plays part-detective, part-insider and part-journalist to tie together all the loose threads.

 He brings together a rumoured Tour route on his website velowire.com, to the point that media are now clutching his map in the official presentation.

-The accuracy of his prediction was seemingly verified on Monday when ASO accidentally published next year’s route on their website.
+That year, the accuracy of his prediction was seemingly verified when ASO accidentally published the following year’s route on their website earlier than intended.
 It was nigh identical to Vergouwen’s one.

 CW: How did you start predicting the Tour?

 TV: I started working on it at the end of August , the first version went up on 7th September.
 Most of it comes from local newspapers – they talk about where the the Tour will go in their area.